ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

 ## What is a Python package?

-A "package" or officially called a "distribution package" is a piece of software that can be installed and distributed for use by others.
+A "package" or officially called a "distribution package" is simply a directory of Python modules and sub-packages with an `__init__.py` file that allows for the modular organization of code.
+It can be be installed and distributed for use by others.
 That's it.
-It's like installing an app on your phone.

-Okay, great, but I've also heard the term "library" or "module", how do they relate?
+Okay, great, but I've also heard the term "library" and "module" was just mentioned above, how do they all relate?

 ### Module

-A single file of Python code that can be imported into Python scripts or other modules, also known officially as an "import package".
+A module is a single file of Python code that can be imported into Python scripts or other modules, also known officially as an "import package".
 This is the smallest unit of code reuse in Python.
 You'll see these as `.py` files.

-As example, you can create a `hello_world` module by:
+As example, you can create a `hello_world` module by doing the following:

 1. Create a file called `hello_world.py` with the following content: